aws-samples/non-profit-blockchain/ngo-fabric/README.md

 Update the export statements at the top of the file.
-The info you need either matches what you entered when creating the Fabric network in [Part 1](../ngo-fabric/README.md), or can be found in the AWS Managed Blockchain Console, under your network.
+The info you need either matches what you entered when creating the Fabric network in [Part 1](../ngo-fabric/README.md), or can be found in the Amazon Managed Blockchain Console, under your network.

 Source the file, so the exports are applied to your current session.
 If you exit the SSH session and re-connect, you'll need to source the file again.